1931 Grand Prix season: The European Championship

 By the halfway point, as predicted, the race has become a monotonous procession with only ten cars still running.
 The works Bugatti was having ongoing tyre-problems until changing over to the heavier-duty tyres used in the Targa Florio race.
 They were now third, three laps behind the leader.
 In the sixth hour, Varzi also drove the car for twenty laps.
 Campari passed 1000 km in just under 6½ hours.
 Klinger and Ghersi had an extended stop that dropped them from 4th to 8th.
 All the privateers were having various issues, all falling many laps behind.
 In the end, Sénéchal only drove five hours and would not be classified after changing three magnetos, not covering the 60% of the winner's distance.
 With a certain inevitability, the race continued to its conclusion.
 Campari and Nuvolari cruised home with a two-lap lead over their teammates with the works Bugatti coming third a lap further back.
 Wimille's Bugatti was seventeen laps behind the winner in fourth, while Klinger came out the pits at the end to be the last classified finisher in eighth.
 Because Ruggeri took over five minutes to complete his final lap, it was discounted and he was demoted to seventh behind Pirola’s Alfa on the same lap.
 With a 1-2 victory, breaking the Bugatti hold on Grand Prix wins, Alfa Romeo celebrated by giving their new car the “Monza” moniker.

 After several false starts in the 1920s, a major race was finally held in Switzerland.
-Filed too late to the AIACR to be called the Swiss Grand Prix, it was instead run as the Geneva GP on a triangular town-to-town track to the west of the city, on the French border.
-As it was on the same weekend as the Rome GP, the Italian driver did not race.
+Filed too late to the AIACR to be called the Swiss Grand Prix, it was instead run as the Geneva Grand Prix on a triangular town-to-town track to the west of the city, on the French border.
+As it was on the same weekend as the Rome Grand Prix, the Italian driver did not race.
 Nor did Chiron who, upon leaving his entry late, had travelled ahead leaving a mechanic to drive his Bugatti to the venue.
 When the tired mechanic crashed the car badly en route, he was left without a drive.
 The race was run as three heats, for the separate classes, leading to a 27-lap final.
 In the main-class heat, the Bugattis of Lehoux and Czaykowski were duelling closely.
 Lehoux had just lapped Klinger’s Maserati but when Czaykowski tried to pass the two collided.
 His car slewed off the road into a roadside house killing one and injuring two others.
 Czaykowski himself had a broken rib and bruised legs.
 Lehoux went on to win the final later in the day.